 This topic is for women who

-want to learn about or have been diagnosed with dysfunctional uterine bleeding
+want to learn about or have been diagnosed with abnormal uterine bleeding

 hormone levels.
 If you don't know what kind of